jopamo/weatenine/README.md

 ### 🎈 Conclusion

-Thanks for using the Random Paint Drops Simulation website.
+Thanks for using the Random Paint

 ---